 Talk about kicking you when you’re down.

-Unfortunately, it doesn’t take a natural disaster to come across shady companies — whether it’s for replacement windows, hardwood flooring, or other remodeling projects.
+Unfortunately, it doesn’t take a natural disaster to come across shady companies — whether it’s for replacement windows, doors or other remodeling projects.
 We’re surrounded by them, and it’s up to you to do your homework to find out if they’re not only legitimate, but if they’ll do the job right without ripping you off or forcing you into court should something go wrong on the job site, aka your home.

 Check Your Contractor’s License